A Finlandia-prizewinning author’s elegant and decadent fantasy about human-like creatures living in a nocturnal symbiosis with trees.

 Katica, a playful and fiercely independent young woman knows how to get what she wants.
 Her favorite hobby is attending balls and bacchanals that the nobility loves to throw in their opulent mansions.
 She has charmed the aristocratic circles in which she moves with ease, engaging in romantic encounters and casual sex whenever she feels like it, until she falls genuinely in love after meeting Sera, an enchanting patron of the arts.

-Katica’s brother Aingeru dreams of reaching the sky like his ancestors did, and is trying to build an flying machine.
+Katica’s brother Aingeru dreams of reaching the sky like his ancestors did, and is trying to build a flying machine.
 But Katica knows that the Doctor Marquis will not approve such a thing, for he wants to keep the people firmly on the ground, focused on consuming more syrup

 In one act, Katica takes destiny into her own hands.
 She steals her brother’s plans of the airplane and destroys Doctor Marquis’ plan to control her brother.
 The furious Doctor Marquis cuts her wings off in retaliation, and consequently Katica cannot connect to her lung tree anymore.
 She cannot feel the flow of the groundwater or hear the mushroom grow.
 Her world is empty and hollow.
 A cycle of revenge begins, and the world will never be the same again.